 Unless otherwise noted, each builtin command documented as accepting options preceded by '-' accepts '--' to signify the end of the options.
-For example, the :, true, false, and test builtins do not accept options.
+The :, true, false, and test builtins do not accept options and do not treat '--' specially.
+The exit, logout, break, continue, let, and shift builtins accept and process arguments beginning with '-' without requiring '--'.
+Other builtins that accept arguments but are not specified as accepting options interpret arguments beginning with '-' as invalid options and require '--' to prevent this interpretation.